Council revokes MLK liquor store’s permit and votes down $35 million debt resolution

 The property owner and the tenant who operates the liquor store have both retained legal counsel.
 Ron Miciotto is representing the landowner and Dhu Thompson is representing the tenant.

-Thompson says they plan to file an appeal Wednesday in district court and ask for a stay order.
+Thompson said they planned to file an appeal Wednesday in district court and ask for a stay order.

 “We feel that it’s unfair that a business owner is going to be held responsible for actions of criminal activity that are not in his control.
 There’s a lot of business owners throughout the entire city that could be subject to the same penalty provisions if that’s the standard.”